carlofelipe-hub/smart-ticket-assistant/README.md

 It’s designed for support teams looking to scale response time, reduce manual sorting, and enhance quality using AI.

-> ⚙️ Built as a personal project to demonstrate automation and AI integration skills relevant to a Platform Configuration Engineer role.
+> ⚙️ Built as a personal project to demonstrate automation and AI integration skills.

 ---